WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 - Read these articles:

-- ARTICLE: We Need Prophets, Not Partisans – After laying out why we lean towards tribalism around topics and acknowledging that Christians are shaped more by politics then the Bible senior editor at The Gospel Coalition Brett McCracken calls on the church to be prophetic “from the center point of the Gospel.”
+- ARTICLE: We Need Prophets, Not Partisans – After laying out why we lean towards tribalism around topics and acknowledging that some Christians are shaped more by politics than the Bible senior editor at The Gospel Coalition Brett McCracken calls on the church to be prophetic “from the center point of the Gospel.”
 That means making a lot of people angry because the Gospel will attack multiple sides at the same time while not subscribing to any political party.

 - Watch these shows: